danieroux/caribou/README.md

 # Caribou - A hardy migrator

 Being confident about the shape of your database can dramatically simplify your application code.
 Caribou allows you to express schema, seed data and data correction transformations that must be performed exactly once.
-Caribou enforces these intransients while retaining maximum deployment flexibility, supporting concurrent development of independent features and preserving a faithful record of historical migrations.
+Caribou enforces these invariants while retaining maximum deployment flexibility, supporting concurrent development of independent features and preserving a faithful record of historical migrations.

-The driving principles behind caribou are:
+The driving principles behind caribou are that:

-1. that migrations are arbitrary transactions;
+1. migrations are arbitrary transactions;
+2. the construction of the migration transaction data should not be constrained;
-2. that migrations are best expressed as a dependency graph;
+3. the relationships amongst migrations are best expressed as a dependency graph;
-3. and that the only reliable record of prior migrations is the database itself.
+4. and the only reliable record of prior migrations is the database itself.

 ## Migrations are arbitrary transactions
 Migrations must be atomic, consistent, isolated and durable (ACID) and so caribou encourages you to represent each migration as a *single* transaction.
-Otherwise caribou is unopinionated, allowing the transaction data to be schema changes, seed data additions, domain data corrections, etc.
+Otherwise caribou is unopinionated, allowing the transaction data to be schema changes, seed data additions, domain data corrections, etc.  Caribou's input is pure Datomic transaction data -it has no opinion about the source of the transaction data nor any constraints around the pre-processing of the transaction data.

 Migration transaction data can be either literal data (`tx-data`) or the return value of a (presumably pure) user-supplied `tx-data-fn` function.
 Transaction data can include attributes of the transaction itself (a "reified" transaction).